 Follow a schedule

-Establishing a daily routine is a very important aspect if you are going to be working from home.
+Establishing a daily routine is an essential aspect if you are going to be working from home.
 It can be easy to get lost in the world of work, go on Instagram and then realise you have spent the last hour browsing.
-The schedule needn’t be a rigid one but help you plan things around your work and other daily activities.
+The schedule needn’t be rigid but help you plan things around your work and other daily activities.

 Get ready for work